microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

   }
 {% endhighlight %}

-Be sure to change the `Write` recType (the first argument of the lib.write method) to decide which rectype the the decoded results will be saved to but **DO NOT set it to the same recType as the incoming Senet packages**, or you'll create a Robot triggering loop.

 Activate and Update your Robot when done.
-It will now be triggered automatically to read, decode, then write back a record to the data lake.
+It will now be triggered automatically to read, decode, then write back a record to the data lake, with the added `.decoded` suffix to the recType.
 You can use that second recType as the trigger to another Robot for data transformation, etc.

-## What's next ?
+## What's next?

 You have now access to decoded IoT data through the microshare API.
 This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!